 Here’s a detailed description of how to install your ozonator.

-Most new hot tubs already come installed with an ozonator or at least highly recommend you install an ozonator.
-While the device will not fully replace the use of chemical sanitizers, it will reduce their requirement to a large degree.
-Once you have installed an ozonator, however, you need to keep checking that it is functioning properly.
-Only by keeping regular checks on it will you be able to maintain it for a long time.
+Most new hot tubs already come installed with an ozonator, or at least highly recommend you install an ozonator.
+While the device will not fully replace the use of chemical sanitizers, it will reduce its requirement to a large degree.
+Once you have installed an ozonator, however, you need to keep checking that it is functioning correctly.
+Only by continuing regular checks on it will you be able to maintain it for a long time.
 Use ozone test kits regularly to see if the system is generating ozone.
 If the levels are lower than expected, check if there is a blockage in the device’s delivery system.
 Also, examine the check valve regularly to prevent any leaks and backflow.
 Enjoy a hot spa!